p2c2e/p2c2e.github.io/_posts/articles/2016-02-14-docker-jetty-mysql.md

   feature: so-simple-sample-image-2.jpg
 ---

-I personally find it much easier by looking at a working system, as opposed to getting a new system up-and-running.
-Probably a hang-over from my childhood days dismantling things...
+I personally find it much easier to learn new things by looking at a working system; as opposed to getting a new system up-and-running.
+Probably a hang-over from my childhood days dismantling anything that works...

 In this article, I am sharing the quickest way to get a small jsp page connect to mysql instance, both running on docker containers.